CDC Coronavirus Self-Checker

 The Health Department through Mako Medical in Leonardtown also has Covid-19 testing with a pre-register option for reduced wait time.

 This is a guideline for KNOWN exposure to someone who has tested POSITIVE for Covid-19.
 If someone you have been in close proximity with is waiting on a test result, assess your situation and symptoms to determine if you need to come during our Walk-in hours for a screening.
 Also remember to wear your mask, keep your distance, and sanitize your hands.

 If you get tested off campus and your results come back Positive, you need to notify the Wellness Center so we can begin the proper Isolation/ Quarantine Protocols.

-Accessing Wellness Center Services (Spring 2021)
+Accessing Wellness Center Services (Fall 2021)